The North and South Wales Bank: First trustees

 Sir Love Parry Price Parry, Ambrose Lace and John Dean Case were appointed trustees of the bank.

 Applications for shares exceeded the proposed allotment and the capital structure was altered to £600,000 in £10 shares with £7 10s paid up.

 Establishment of branches in Wales

 Upon formation the bank commenced taking over a number of private banks.
 In addition the bank started to establish branches in several towns in North Wales.
 In order to expand into South Wales a deputation was sent there to assess the potential for new branches.

 In the first year of operations the bank had established 13 branches and 10 sub-branches, the furthest one being 100 miles from Liverpool.

-The collapse of the Northern & Central Bank of England, a Manchester bank, which has 40 branches, many in North Wales led to eight of these branches being taken over by the bank.
+The collapse of the Northern & Central Bank of England, a Manchester bank with 40 branches – many in North Wales – led to eight of these branches being taken over by the bank.